top of page

 Embodying the past, present and future, this exclusive address is a spectacular opportunity to stake a new claim in the very place where Calgary's modern identity was conceived.

-Newly revitalized 11-storey histroical building with 93 rental residential units
+Newly revitalized 12-storey historical building with 124 rental residential units

-Surrounded by a range of amentiies along Stephen Avenue (8 Avenue) including the CORE Shopping Center
+Surrounded by a range of amenities along Stephen Avenue (8th Avenue) including the CORE Shopping Center

 A CITY TRANSFORMED